MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### SQL 2017 support as DPM database
 DPM 2019 support SQL 2017 as its database.

-You can install SQL Server on a remote server, or on the DPM server.
+You can install SQL Server on a remote server or on the DPM server.
 The database must be installed and running before you install DPM.

 ### Support for newer workloads backups
 With DPM 2019, you can back up newer versions of workloads, as listed below: